 First aid for burns

 Burns can vary a lot in gravity, from first degree burns where only the outer layer of the skin is affected to second degree ones (the outer and the underlying skin is damaged) to third and four degree burns, where the tissue and sometimes even the bone is affected.
+See our piece on more hiking safety tips for more information.

 What to do in case of minor burns (first and second degree burns):